rombarak/UART-Tx-Rx-Loopback/README.md

 - **Runtime Baud Rate Selection**
   Allows dynamic adjustment of the baud rate by replacing the `parameter BAUD_RATE` with a writable control register.
   When changing the baud rate, make sure to also update timing-related parameters in `baud_gen.v` and the `repeat` delays in `uart_tb.v`.

-- **×16 Oversampling for Noise Immunity**
-  Samples each bit 16 times per baud period and uses a majority-vote mechanism to determine the received value, enhancing stability and noise resistance in real environments.

 - **FPGA I/O Integration (External UART Interface)**
   Connecting the TX/RX signals to physical FPGA pins enables real serial communication with PCs, microcontrollers, or other devices, facilitating hardware-level verification.